-The Old Library Redevelopment Project is an ambitious restoration project that will draw on the best 21st-century design and technology to safeguard the Old Library building and conserve its precious collections for future generations.
+The Old Library Redevelopment Project is an ambitious restoration project that will draw on 21st-century design and technology to safeguard the Old Library building and conserve its precious collections for future generations.
 It includes urgent structural and environmental upgrades, and the redevelopment of facilities in line with the best libraries and museums around the world.

 All updates and advance notices will be provided for Library readers and the College community on this Library Guide.
 For more information on the Old Library Redevelopment Project see the Old Library Redevelopment website.